Degenerate Hessian structures on radiant manifolds: Hessian submanifolds

+It is important to point out that the coordinate charts whose level sets define locally Hessian submanifolds do not vanish.
+In other words, if $(U,(x^1,\ldots,x^n))$ is a radiant chart, $\imath^*x^{r+1}=\cdots=\imath^*x^n=0$ does not define a Hessian submanifold of $M$, because $\imath$ and $\ker\flat$ are not transversal to each other in that case (the tangent space to the image of $\imath$ and $\ker\flat$ share $\rho$ at each point).

-\begin{rk} As mentioned before, Ruppeiner claims that in the case a thermodynamic system has volume as a coordinate function of its entropy representation, the scalar curvature of the submanifold defined by constant volume yields information regarding microscopic interactions amongst the components of the macroscopic system \cite{Ruppeiner:2010aa}.
-It follows from the previous paragraph that such submanifold is not only Riemannian, but is also a particular Hessian submanifold of the space of equilibrium states.
-This raises the question, why should this Hessian submanifold (or any other) play a distinguished role?
-Adopting the common point of view of other geometrically-based physical theories, it follows that if scalar curvature yields any genuine physical information, it should not rely on the Hessian submanifold chosen.
-This idea offers a generalization of Ruppeiner's approach that can be applied to systems with no obvious analogue of volume (\textit{e. g.} black hole solutions of General Relativity; \textit{c. f.} Ref. \cite{Kubiznak:2014aa}).
-Work in this direction is currently under progress. \end{rk}
+As we mentioned before, the study of the Hessian submanifolds of $M$ is motivated by Ruppeiner geometry.
+The most important claim of this approach to thermodynamics is that the scalar curvature of the submanifold defined by constant volume yields information regarding microscopic interactions amongst the components of the system \cite{Ruppeiner:2010aa}.
+We know from the last result that such submanifold is not only Riemannian, but also a \emph{particular} Hessian submanifold of the manifold of states of the system.
+We argue that if scalar curvature yields any physical information, it should not rely on the Hessian submanifold that is chosen to compute it.
+This idea offers a generalization of Ruppeiner geometry that might be useful to retrieve physical information from geometry, for systems lacking a straightforward analogue of volume among their coordinates.
+We delve further into this idea in the next section, after dealing with a well-known result of Hessian geometry that is relevant in the context of thermodynamics.

+There is an important mathematical feature of thermodynamics that has not been addressed so far in this paper: the so-called \emph{Legendre invariance} of the description of a thermodynamic system.
+By the latter, it is understood that thermodynamic potentials restricted to hypersurfaces (submanifolds of codimension 1) of the manifold of states of a system are determined up to a Legendre transform.
+We stress two facts about the equivalence of thermodynamic potentials under Legendre transforms.
+First, this equivalence is only valid for potentials restricted to hypersurfaces (or submanifolds of codimension greater than one).
+Otherwise, the potential $\varPhi=0$ would be equivalent to any other potential, rendering thermodynamics trivial.
+Second, \emph{partial} Legendre transforms lack a coordinate-free description.
+Therefore, they are not treated in this paper.
+In contrast, \emph{total} Legendre transforms do possess a familiar coordinate-free approach in the setting of Hessian geometry, which we review below.